Looking to make an online, javascript-based king-of-the-hill game? Great! Follow these steps to get going.

 When you are creating a new game from scratch, you won’t have a question ID yet (since you won’t have posted the question!).
 You can leave this blank, and when you run the game it will show an error but offer to continue anyway.
 Once you have posted the game, return to this and fill in the question ID.

-You probably won’t have much to fill in for the -config
+You probably won’t have much to fill in for the -config entries yet; come

 back to them once you’ve defined your game and display, and fill these entries